 Managing risk efficiently

 In the early 1970s, he’d leave his mark in the field by contributing to a pioneering formula for the valuation of stock options.
 In general, options give the right, but not the obligation, to buy or sell a financial asset in the future at an agreed-upon price.
 "They give you flexibility, and flexibility is the greatest value when you have uncertainty," Merton explains.
-But to allow for an appropriate level of risk in market transactions, options have to be correctly valued - which was exactly the problem Merton was working on, as were his colleagues Myron Scholes and Fischer Black.
+But to allow for an appropriate level of risk in market transactions, options have to be correctly valued, which was exactly the problem Merton was working on, as were his colleagues Myron Scholes and Fischer Black, the namesakes of the original model.

 Do derivatives threaten the stability of financial markets?